BurnOutTrader/fund-forge/README.md

 If you use the second option before launching the on_data_received function, you will still get warm up data, just pass in an empty vec in strategy initialize.
 - 05/11/2024: Fixed divide by 0 bug in backtesting engine, from using order quantity filled instead of quantity open in backtest matching engine.
 - 05/11/2024: Data download functions are now working perfectly, as far as I can tell.
+- 05-11-2024: Oanda backtesting accuracy should now be as good as it can be, using a symbol info map for tick size, value and decimal accuracy, and using the best bid, offer for fills.
+- 05-11-2024: Next Task, live trading for Oanda.

 Please report any issues, some bugs I don't notice after I change code because there are so many possible states to test, backtesting, live trading, live paper * 2 brokerages.